 In rarer cases, horses may have issues swallowing or will have developed scar tissue or an obstruction in the esophagus.
 Your veterinarian can explore these causes by scoping.

 Long Term Management of a Horse That has Previously Choked

 Once a horse has a history of previous choke episodes, they may develop scar tissue due to the swelling and irritation of the esophagus.
 The presence of scar tissue increases the risk that a horse will experience choke again.
 The horse can be scoped to determine the extent of scar tissue present, which can help in determining an appropriate feeding management strategy going forward.

 Some general advice to reduce the likelihood of choke are frequent dental exams and removing feed competition, real or perceived.
-For horses in the habit of bolting their feed, regardless of management changes, you can implement strategies to slow down their consumption.
-Feeding concentrate meals as a very soupy mash or adding large smooth stones or salt licks to the feed pan are two options.
+For horses in the habit of bolting their feed regardless of management changes, you can implement strategies to slow down their consumption.
+Feeding horse feed meals as a very soupy mash or adding large smooth stones or salt licks to feed pan are two options.
 Sometimes, a change in feed texture can be helpful as well, either from a pellet to a textured feed or choosing a pelleted feed with a softer consistency.